MLeidel/Pta/README.md

 * auto indentation “sticky tabs”
   * Indentation plays a crucial role in writing readable code.
 * search and replace
-  * Most web browsers have a search function that works inside textarea, but not replace.
+  * Most web browsers have a search function but not replace.
+Pts has FIND, REPLACE and REPLACE ALL
 * brace and paren matching
   * Most programming languages work with braces { } to define blocks of code.
 Alt-q attempts to match the brace next to the cursor,       which will select the block of code between the open and closing symbol.
 * simplified Zen coding capabilities